85D/Boethin

 Comet Boethin (officially 85D/Boethin) was a periodic Jupiter-family comet discovered in 1975 by Leo Boethin.
 It appeared again in January 1986 as expected.
-Although the comet was next expected at perihelion in April 1997, no observations were reported, and the comet is thought to have disintegrated.
-It has not been observed since March 1986.
+Although the comet was next expected at perihelion in April 1997, no observations were reported, and the comet is thought to have disintegrated sometime after it was last observed in March 1986.
 The comet might have come to perihelion in late July 2020, but the uncertainty in the comet's position is hundreds of millions of km.
 The old orbit would have the comet next coming to perihelion around November 2031.

 Discovery circumstances

 The comet was discovered under unusual circumstances.
 Comet 85D/Boethin was the first comet discovered by an observer in the Philippines.
-Leo Boethin (1912-1998), who was assigned as Reverend of the Abra province in 1949, had taken advantage of the exceptionally dark skies of Luzon to observe comets and meteor showers.
+Leo Boethin (1912–1998), who was assigned as Reverend of the Abra province in 1949, had taken advantage of the exceptionally dark skies of Luzon to observe comets and meteor showers.
 In January 1973, he found his first suspected comet at magnitude 9.5, but he saw it fading after a few nights down to magnitude 13 before he could send a telegram with his observations to Brian Marsden at the Central Bureau for Astronomical Telegrams.
-Marsden, sceptical of the report, responded that a short-lived outburst was possible, but that the discovery could not be confirmed.
+Marsden, skeptical of the report, responded that a short-lived outburst was possible, but that the discovery could not be confirmed.

-Following his first observations of comet 85D/Boethin on January 4-7, 1975, Boethin sent a Special Delivery letter to Marsden, reporting the discovery of a possible new comet of magnitude 12, using his 8-inch telescope.
+Following his first observations of comet 85D/Boethin on 4–7 January 1975, Boethin sent a Special Delivery letter to Marsden, reporting the discovery of a possible new comet of magnitude 12, using his 8-inch telescope.
 Before the invention of email, telegrams were expensive, and Boethin had chosen to send a letter this time.
 The report took ten days to reach Marsden, and by that time the full Moon made observations impossible.
 Marsden responded that the delay was unfortunate, and that Boethin should try to cable future reports instead of sending letters, which could take weeks to arrive from the remote Abra province.
 Marsden was not optimistic that the comet could be recovered.
 Defying the odds, Boethin was able to observe his comet again in late January and early February, and he sent a telegram to the Central Bureau for Astronomical Telegrams.
 Using the new report, Marsden was able to calculate an ephemeris for the comet, and it was quickly confirmed by other observers.
 Marsden sent his congratulations, saying that the discovery circumstances had been "quite incredible" and that such a delay of confirmation was unheard of since the breakdown of international communication in World War II.